 3. Recursively prints the right subtree (all keys current) in sorted order.

-The output is the concatenation: smaller keys, then current, then larger keys — sorted overall.
-Walk the tree once, get every key in order — time, no extra sorting needed.
+The output is the concatenation: smaller keys, then current, then larger keys, so sorted overall.
+One walk of the tree gives every key in order in , no extra sorting.

-This is what makes BSTs useful for ordered traversal, range queries, and finding successors/predecessors.
+This is why BSTs are good for ordered traversal, range queries, and finding successors/predecessors.

 Worked example